rbutera/panda0/haskell/foldr.md

 }
 ```

-Haskell is a purely functional programming language and uses a declarative programming paradigm where all data is immutable.
-It follows that there are no looping constructs in Haskell.
-A problem that requires multiple steps to solve (for example, a problem that iterates over members of a list) can only, therefore, be solved recursively in Haskell.
+Haskell, unlike JavaScript, is a purely functional programming language and uses a declarative programming paradigm where all data is immutable.
+It follows that there are no looping constructs in Haskell, and a problem requiring multiple steps to solvecan only, therefore, be solved recursively in Haskell:

-A factorial function in Haskell could be written as:

 ```haskell
 factorial :: a -> a